 About the Program

-This 12-month, non-ACGME-accredited fellowship in advanced therapeutic endoscopy provides an additional year of endoscopic training in endoscopic retrograde cholangiography (ERC), EUS and other therapeutic endoscopic procedures.
-Our fellows become proficient in the performance of ERCP, diagnostic EUS and therapeutic EUS-guided procedures.
-In addition, we train fellows in pancreatic cyst gastrostomy, pancreatic necrosectomy, EDGE-assisted ERCP, altered anatomy ERCP, upper and lower endoscopic mucosal resection, device-assisted enteroscopy, complex esophageal dilation, luminal stenting, fluoroscopically guided G-J tube exchange and radiofrequency ablation of Barrett’s esophagus.
+This 12-month, non-ACGME-accredited fellowship in advanced therapeutic endoscopy provides an additional year of endoscopic training in endoscopic retrograde cholangiopancreatography (ERCP), endoscopic ultrasound (EUS) and other therapeutic endoscopic procedures.
+Our fellows become competent in the performance of ERCP, diagnostic EUS and therapeutic EUS procedures.
+In addition, we train fellows in a variety of interventional procedures including EUS-guided pseudocyst drainage and direct endoscopic necrosectomy, EUS-guided biliary drainage, EDGE procedures, EUS-guided gastroenterostomy, altered anatomy ERCP, cholangioscopy and pancreatoscopy-guided lithotripsy, extracorporeal shockwave lithotripsy (ESWL), upper and lower endoscopic mucosal resection, balloon-assisted enteroscopy, complex esophageal dilation, enteral stenting, endoscopic management of leaks, fistula, and perforation including endoscopic vacuum therapy (EVT), endoscopic internal drainage (EID), and endoscopic suturing, feeding tube placement (PEG and PEJ) and endoscopic eradication therapy (EET) for Barrett’s esophagus.

-This one-year program can only be done after completing a three-year gastroenterology fellowship.
+This one-year program can only be done after completing an ACGME-accredited gastroenterology fellowship.

 - Seven half-day sessions weekly with hands-on training in ERCP, EUS and other complex therapeutic endoscopic procedures

-- An average of two half days weekly of non-advanced work
+- An average of two half days weekly of luminal endoscopy as the attending

 - Weekly multidisciplinary pancreas meetings